nagarx/Link_Based_Classification_Using_Graph_Neural_Networks/README.md

-# Link_Based_Classification_Using_Graph_Neural_Networks

-## Project Description:
-Graph neural networks (GNNs) are a class of deep learning models that capture intrinsic data patterns to facilitate model training.
-They are finding extensive applications in social and ego networks, molecular discovery, and other domains where the data has an underlying graph structure.

-In this project, we will develop a graph convolutional network (GCN) to classify the scientific publications in the Cora dataset.
-As the Cora dataset consists of interlinked data, using GNNs will allow us to capture more data correlations as compared to conventional neural networks for improved model performance.
-We will import the Cora dataset, implement the graph convolutional network, and use it to classify the scientific publications in the Cora dataset.
-Moreover, we will analyze the model performance for different split ratios of the dataset.

-## Technologies:
-- PyG
-- PyTorch
-- Python
-- Matplotlib

 # Link-Based Classification Using Graph Neural Networks
 [![Python](https://img.shields.io/badge/python-3.8-blue)](https://www.python.org/)
 [![PyTorch](https://img.shields.io/badge/PyTorch-1.9-red)](https://pytorch.org/)

 ## Introduction

-This repository contains an implementation of link-based classification using Graph Neural Networks (GNNs), specifically focusing on Graph Convolutional Networks (GCN).
-The project is built using PyTorch and PyTorch Geometric and is aimed at classifying nodes in a citation network (Cora dataset).
+This repository is dedicated to the implementation and analysis of Graph Neural Networks (GNNs), particularly focusing on Graph Convolutional Networks (GCN) for the task of link-based classification.
+The project employs PyTorch and PyTorch Geometric to build and evaluate the model on the Cora dataset, which consists of scientific publications in a citation network.

-## Objective
+### Background and Objective

-The primary objective of this project is to leverage the power of Graph Neural Networks for semi-supervised node classification tasks.
-We focus on the Cora dataset, a citation network where each node represents a research paper and edges indicate citations between papers.
-The model aims to classify each paper into one of several predefined categories based on its features and its connections to other papers in the network.
+Graph Neural Networks have emerged as a powerful paradigm for learning on graph-structured data, capturing intrinsic data patterns that are otherwise difficult to model.
+They have found extensive applications in various domains such as social networks, molecular discovery, and recommendation systems.
+The primary objective of this project is to leverage the strengths of GNNs for the semi-supervised classification of nodes in the Cora dataset.
+The dataset is composed of scientific papers linked by citations, making it an ideal candidate for demonstrating the efficacy of GNNs in capturing complex relationships between data points.

+### Methodology and Performance Analysis

+We implement a Graph Convolutional Network to classify these papers into predefined categories.
+Unlike conventional neural networks, GNNs can capture more sophisticated correlations in the dataset due to their ability to incorporate neighborhood information.
+The project includes a detailed analysis of model performance across different data splits to assess its robustness and generalizability.

 ## Theoretical Background